 • 73% of employers would recruit a candidate with volunteering experience over one without

 • 94% of employers believe that volunteering can add to skills

 • 94% of employees who volunteered to learn new skills had benefited either by getting their first job, improving their salary, or being promoted

-• You are 30% more likely to find employment
+• As a volunteer you are 30% more likely to find employment

 Volunteering is an excellent way to get work experience.
 You’ll also develop desirable transferable skills, so you can impress future employers.
 You will also be networking and making relationships within your local community which can increase your pool of knowledge about local jobs.

-Better together has a reputation at being at the forefront of systemic industry change and development, teaching, learning and guiding other businesses, community groups and organisations to ‘be part of the change’.
-Better Togethers aim, mission and vision has been developed and based on progressive principles and philosophies.
+Better Together has a reputation of being at the forefront of systemic industry change and development, teaching, learning and guiding other businesses, community groups and organisations to ‘be part of the change’.
+Better Together’s aim, mission and vision has been developed and based on progressive principles and philosophies.

 5. Better Community Connections

 One of Better Togethers principals are partnerships, alliances and collaborations.
 We believe that to be a community you need to be a part of it.
-We believe that Individuals, organisation and businesses working together create better and stronger community connections resulting in better outcomes for all.
+We believe that Individuals, organisations and businesses working together creates better and stronger community connections resulting in better outcomes for all.

 For more information please contact us